Aidan Clancy – Commercial Director – Clancy Homes

 Felipe Engineer-Manriquez – Corporate Lean Manager – McCarthy Holdings, Inc.

-International Lean speaker, a serial intrapreneur, McCarthy Building Companies’ first Corporate Lean Manager responsible for overseeing a comprehensive Lean program for the family of McCarthy Building Companies.
-Felipe Engineer-Manriquez is a committed Lean Practitioner with over eight years of direct experience implementing Lean on a variety of construction projects and is an active contributing member of the Lean Construction Institute.
+International Lean speaker, a serial intrapreneur, MBA graduate, McCarthy Building Companies’ first Corporate Lean Manager responsible for overseeing a comprehensive Lean program for the family of McCarthy Building Companies.
+Felipe Engineer-Manriquez is a committed Lean practitioner with over eight years of direct experience implementing Lean on a variety of construction projects.
+Engineer-Manriquez is an active contributing member of the Lean Construction Institute and is an approved Last Planner® System, Target Value Delivery, and Mindset of an Effective Big Room instructor/facilitator.

-A Jeff Sutherland Certified ScrumMaster® with years of weekly sprints moved to "Done" and user of Scrum to teach Scrum to fellow construction professionals via guided interactive learning - over 500 industry partners in under two years.
+A Jeff Sutherland Certified ScrumMaster® with years of weekly sprints moved to “Done” and user of Scrum to teach Scrum to fellow construction professionals via guided interactive learning – over 500 industry partners.
 A Project Management Professional (PMP®) continuously updating project management knowledge, experience, and the skills to bring projects to successful completion.
-A LEED AP BD+C United States Green Building Council professional, Engineer-Manriquez earned a bachelor of science in electrical engineering from the University of Illinois at Chicago and is a disciplined learner.
+A LEED AP BD+C United States Green Building Council professional, Engineer-Manriquez earned an MBA from California State University at San Bernardino and a bachelor of science in electrical engineering from the University of Illinois at Chicago.

 Fergus Nugent – Project Manager – Adrmac